Garstang: Sport

 Garstang F.C. are a non-league football club and the local team within the village.
 Founded in 1885, they play in the North West Counties League, having won the West Lanchashire League Premier League and Richardson Cup double in 2018.

-People
+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Lancashire, Heart North West, Smooth North West, Capital Manchester and Lancashire, Greatest Hits Radio Lancashire and Central Radio North West.

+In 2014, the town's local newspaper was the Garstang Courier, which has since been absorbed into the Lancashire Evening Post.

+Notable people

-The following people have lived, or were born, in Garstang:
+The following people have lived in, or were born in Garstang: